TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/SiteSets.rst

 As our example site package only contains one site set the name of that set is the same like the composer name of the site package.

-The site package depends on EXT:fluid_styled_content.
-Therefore the two sets provided by that system extension are included as dependencies:
+The site package depends on :ref:`EXT:fluid_styled_content <typo3/cms-fluid-styled-content:start>`.
+Therefore the two sets provided by that system extension are included as
+dependencies:

 ..  include:: _Sets/_site-package/_config.rst.txt